KarlMSola/elastic-demo/elk74/README.md

 # Install new Elastic stack for quick testing

 Requirements:
-Relatively recent Java JDK, operating system is OSX (or Linux with minor modifications)
+Operating system is OSX (Linux is very similar.)
+Elasticsearch is now bundled with a suitable Java version.

-Create "landing zone" and give yourself ownership of the directory (assuming karl is the username)
+Create "landing zone", a directory into which we will download and extract the required files from Elastic
 ```bash
 mkdir -p ~/elk74/
 ```